-New research by Dr. Michael Kesden, assistant professor of physics at UT Dallas, and his colleagues provides revelations about the most energetic event in the universe — the merging of two spinning, orbiting black holes into a much larger black hole.
+New research by Dr. Michael Kesden, assistant professor of physics at the University of Texas at Dallas, and his colleagues provides revelations about the most energetic event in the universe — the merging of two spinning, orbiting black holes into a much larger black hole.

 The work provides for the first time solutions to decades-old equations that describe conditions as two black holes in a binary system orbit each other and spiral in toward a collision.
 The research is published in the journal Physical Review Letters.

 Kesden said the solutions should significantly impact not only the study of black holes, but also the search for gravitational waves in the cosmos.
 Albert Einstein’s general theory of relativity predicts that two massive objects orbiting in a binary system should move closer together as the system emits a type of radiation called gravitational waves.

 “An accelerating charge, like an electron, produces electromagnetic radiation, including visible light waves.
 Similarly, any time you have an accelerating mass, you can produce gravitational waves,” Kesden said.